DBoo92/317Hardware/index.md

 -----
 ### November 26, 2019 - Presentation Due

-[PowerPoint slides](https://github.com/DBoo92/317Hardware/blob/master/presentation/317Presentation.pptx) have been posted in the presentation folder.
+[PowerPoint presentation](https://github.com/DBoo92/317Hardware/blob/master/presentation/317Presentation.pptx) slides have been posted in the presentation folder.

 I will be presenting this next week.